 - Previous earned degrees: A Bachelor of Science (or higher) degree in engineering or quantitative area

 - Provisional status may be granted if deficiency is removed, in consultation with MEM administrators, prior to enrolling in MEM core courses.

 - English proficiency: See section related to International Applicants

 Online versions of prerequisite courses may be available upon request from the University of Nebraska.
 None of the prerequisite courses may be used in the student's MEM program of study.
 All prerequisite courses must be met before 15 hours of graduate course work is completed.
 Please contact the MEM Program Coordinator for more information about prerequisite courses.

 - If your native language is not English, you must demonstrate English proficiency using one of the following tests:

 - Test of English as a Foreign Language (TOEFL) score of at least 550 on the paper-based TOEFL; 79 on the Internet-based TOEFL, or

 - International English Language Testing System (IELTS) overall band score of at least 6.5.

 - Language proficiency requirement may be waived for individuals whose native language is not English, if they have:

 - earned a college degree in the USA, or

-- documented history of relevant employment (in engineering & technology industry) in the USA
+- language of instruction was English for their college degree in their home country, and they have documented history of relevant employment (in engineering and technology industry) in the USA

 - This is an online degree program.
 It is not possible to obtain a Visa to study in the U.S. when enrolled in our program.